We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 of the coconut tree.”

 The letters race to the top of the tree, but will there be enough room?
-Children love the rhythm and rhyme of this classic book.
+Children love the rhythm and rhyme of this classic story.

 Thanks to Kristina Johnson for preparing this Chicka Chicka Boom Boom unit study.